migueltorrescosta/migueltorrescosta.github.io/_includes/quotes.md

+#### Mark Twain:

+* *It ain't what you don't know that gets you in trouble.
+It's what you know for sure that just ain't so.*

 #### Alice G. Walton on [How Poverty changes your mind-set](http://review.chicagobooth.edu/behavioral-science/2018/article/how-poverty-changes-your-mind-set):

 * *Contrary to the refrain that bad decisions lead to poverty, data indicate that it is the cognitive toll of being poor that leads to bad decisions.*